 For initial dual accreditation with another accrediting association, schools located within the SAES region must meet the criteria of both associations.
 An application for membership, the associated fee, and a letter from the Head of School are sent to the SAES office.
-The letter provides written notification of the school's interest in dual accreditation and indicates the other association that accredits the school.
-SAES will work with the school and the other association to coordinate a joint self-study, visiting team, pre-visit, and on-site visit.
+The letter provides written notification of the school's interest in dual accreditation and indicates the other association that already accredits the school.
+SAES will work with the school and the other association to coordinate a joint Self-Study, visiting team, pre-visit, and on-site visit.
+In most instances, one Association will be designated as the "Lead" association for the purpose of coordinating the on-site visit.

 Each association will independently make its determination on accreditation.
 After the visit, if SAES is the lead association, all SAES accreditation requirements, including submission of annual and interim reports, must be fulfilled.
-If SAES is not the lead association, SAES will accept interim reports required by the other association as acceptable substitutes for the SAES interim reports with the inclusion of the Episcopal Identity recommendations and additional documents.
+If SAES is not the lead association, SAES may adjust its schedule and accept interim reports required by the other association as acceptable substitutes for the SAES interim reports to minimize duplication of efforts.
+SAES reserves the right to require reports on Episcopal identity and additional reports or documents it deems necessary.